JHG777000/builder/Manual.md

     set_buildfile_error_string(string).

-The set\_buildfile\_error\_string function sets a string to be displayed if the build should fail in form of:
+The set\_buildfile\_error\_string function sets a string to be displayed if the build should fail in the form of:

     NOTE FROM BUILDFILE: This buildfile requires additional steps, before a build can be successful.